uniQIndividual/scorched.report/src/pages/speedruns/rules.md

 ## Submitting

-- The video must not start with or after the first visible frame
+- The video should not start with or after the first visible frame.
+Otherwise the timing starts from 7:00 which will be higher.
 - It should probably be in Team Scorched?
-- Submit the video in the Scorched Realm discord server
+- Submit the video in the Scorched Realm discord server.

 ## Timing